A nontraditional Bachelor of Arts Degree Program oriented to the adult student

 Students must complete a residency requirement of 24 hours of course work taken at one or more institutions in the WV Public Higher Education System.
 At least 12 of the 24 hours must be earned from Bluefield State College.

-Students must have graduated from high school four (4) or more years prior to enrolling in the RBA program.
+Student must have graduated from high school four (4) or more years prior to enrolling in the RBA program.
 All requests for credit-based learning other than college course work must be reviewed and evaluated by the Director of the RBA Degree Program prior to enrollment.

 Total Semester Credit Hours Required: 120

-Candidates for the Regents Bachelor of Arts Degree must earn a minimum of 120 semester hours to include 36 hours of general education, 39 upper-division hours and 45 earned hours of unrestricted electives.
-A cumulative grade point average of 2.0 or higher is required for graduation.
+Candidates for the Regents Bachelor of Arts Degree must earn a minimum of 120 semester hours to include 36 hours of general education, 39 upper division hours and 45 hours of unrestricted electives.
+A cumulative grade point average of 2.0, or higher, is required for graduation.